leriomaggio/django2-resumable/README.md

     file = ResumableFileField(chunks_upload_to='resumable_chunks', **kwargs)
 ```

-The `ResumableFileField` field extends the default `django.core.fields.FielField` by including
+The `ResumableFileField` field extends the default `django.core.fields.FileField` by including
 an additional parameter, namely `chunks_upload_to` specifying the path in the `MEDIA_ROOT` in which
 temporary chunks will be uploaded.
 Once the upload is complete, the file will be
 automatically moved to the `upload_to` destination folder (if any).